AviatrixSystems/Docs/legal_notices.rst

 Documentation Use and Disclaimers
 =================================

 Except as may be otherwise established in the Aviatrix customer terms of use set forth at https://aviatrix.com/terms-of-use/, Aviatrix provides the documentation herein on an “as is” and “as available” basis.
-Neither aviatrix nor its suppliers makes warranties of any kind related to the documentation and specifically disclaims any and all express, implied, statutory and other warranties, including without limitation any implied warranties of merchantability, fitness for a particular purpose, good title, satisfactory quality or noninfringement or that the documentation will be error free.
+Neither aviatrix nor its suppliers make warranties of any kind related to the documentation and specifically disclaims any and all express, implied, statutory and other warranties, including without limitation any implied warranties of merchantability, fitness for a particular purpose, good title, satisfactory quality or non-infringement or that the documentation will be error-free.
 Aviatrix may modify this documentation at any time, for any purpose, in its sole discretion without notice of any kind.
 You may access and use the documentation for its intended purpose only.